 Is it true that we can’t pay dividends to shareholders while claiming under the JSS?

-How the JSS works in practice
+How JSS Open works in practice

 Who pays what under the scheme?